josepcrespo/tenejob-laravel-api/readme.md

 `CREATE DATABASE tenejob;`

-6. To install the defined dependencies for your project (don't execute Composer inside the workspace as is not recommended to run it as root), just run the *Composer* install command into the project root directory using the *Terminal.app* (if you are using *macOS*) or with your preferred *Shell*:
+6. To install the defined dependencies for your project (don't execute _Composer_ inside the workspace as is not recommended to run it as root), just run the `composer install` command into the project root directory using the *Terminal.app* (if you are using *macOS*) or with your preferred *Shell*:

 `php composer.phar install`